Hunt Bike Wheels User Manual - Click here

 How do your hubs compare to other leading brands?

 Our hubs are produced by some of the world's leading high end hub manufacturers.
 They are based in Taiwan and produce for many of the cycling industry's most respected wheel and hub brands.
 High end hubs and rims for most brands are produced Taiwan too.
 We have also had our bearings upgraded in spec to high precision sealed cartridge units by EZO of Japan.
-The hubs also feature extra external seals so they last extremely well in poor conditions.
-Our UK winter and rolling cobbled road testing have been extensive and we're very confident they'll give you a great service life.
+The hubs also feature extra external seals so they perform extremely well in poor conditions.
+Our UK winter and rolling cobbled road testing have been extensive and we are very confident they'll give you a great service life.
 Of course we are always here to support the product and will go above and beyond to make sure our customers are happy with our products.

 Is the Mason x Hunt 4 Season disc wheelset suitable for gravel/cyclocross use?

 Yes you can use the Mason x Hunt 4 Season disc wheelset on cyclocross bikes.
 The bearings are well sealed so they will withstand dirt and water associated with off-road use not to mention the 23mm wide rim which will withstand the extra knocks and bumps that come with off road riding.
 The benefits of using a tubeless ready rim are especially enhanced off road as you are able to run much lower tyre pressures to increase grip without the chance of pinch punctures.
 However if you plan to ride off road regularly, tackle rocky tracks or are close to the weight limit we would recommend our 4 Season Gravel Disc Wheelset or 30 Carbon Gravel wheelset as an alternative.

 What should I do if I get a puncture when running tubeless?